-Scenario 1b: Impact of fee on a medium scheme with a shortfall of 12,500 tonnes (42% of schemes target), £405/tonne
+Scenario 1b: Impact of fee on a medium scheme with a shortfall of 12,500 tonnes (42% of schemes target), £404/tonne

-Scenario 1c: Impact of fee on a small scheme with a shortfall of 12,500 tonnes (83% of schemes target), £676/tonne
+Scenario 1c: Impact of fee on a small scheme with a shortfall of 12,500 tonnes (83% of schemes target), £675/tonne

-The changing fee for schemes in the event of no UK overall shortage is shown in Figure 1 below.
+The changing fee for schemes in the event of no UK overall shortfall is shown in Figure 1 overleaf.

-Figure 1 illustrates if total UK total collections met the target, schemes would have varying costs dependent on the degree of shortfall to their own stream-specific target, with all other variables remaining equal.
-This would be the same should UK collections exceed the UK target.
+Figure 1 illustrates if total UK collections met the target, schemes would have varying costs dependent on the degree of shortfall to their own stream-specific target, with all other variables remaining equal.
+This would be the same should UK collections exceed the UK target

-It is extremely unlikely that the UK will meet or exceed the collection targets in any stream other than PVP, however it is useful to show how the base fee methodology works for schemes of all sizes.
+It is extremely unlikely that the UK will meet or exceed the collection targets in any stream other than Display, however it is useful to show how the base fee methodology works for schemes of all sizes.

-The same methodology is applied when the UK total collections miss the target when shortfalls have not been deemed to have occurred due to Covid-19 related impacts.
-The below scenario shows this, and how that the costs would be the same regardless of whether the UK hits the stream targets and is only impacted in cost by how much a scheme itself hits its target.
+The same methodology is applied when the UK total collections miss the target.
+This is shown is scenario 2 overleaf, with the scenario outlining how the fees would be the same regardless of whether the UK hits the stream targets with the only impact on costs for a scheme coming from their individual shortfall to their target.

-Scenario Set 2: Impact of National Shortfall on Schemes of different sizes
+Scenario Set 2: Impact of National Shortfall on Schemes of Different Sizes